-- 1. Have your keys in your hand when you leave your car or another building to enter your residence. - 2.
-When you enter or leave your residence hall close the door immediately and be sure it locks behind you. - - 3.
+- 1. Have your keys in your hand when you leave your a car or another building to enter your residence. - 2.
+When you enter or leave your residence hall close the door immediately and be sure it locks behind you. - 3.
 Do not leave doors open. - 4.
 Do not leave keys lying around or lend them to anyone.
 Do not attach anything with your name and address or phone number to your key chain. - 5.
 Keep your room door locked when you are asleep or not in your room.
 This is good advice even at Agnes Scott. - 6.
 Know who is at the door before you open it. - 7.
 Do not let strangers into your home.
-If someone wants to use your phone, you make the call for them.
+If someone wants to use your phone, you make the call for him or her. - 8.

-- 8. Install a peephole in your door and use it. - 9.
 Ask for I. D. from any "official looking" people who want to come into your home.
-This includes the police. - 10.
-If you live alone or with other women, use only your initials on post office boxes and in the phone book. - 11.
+This includes the police.

+- 9. If you live alone or with other women, use only your initials on post office boxes and in the phone book. - 10.
 Do not use your name or phone number on your answering machine message.
-If you live alone or with other women have a male friend make your message if possible. - 12.
+If you live alone or with other women have a male friend make your message if possible. - 11.
 Never reveal your number to a wrong number caller.
-Ask what number they dialed and advise them to try again. - 13.
-Do not reveal to a caller that you are alone. - 14.
-Hang up on obscene callers. - 15.
-Do not reveal personal information (name, age, etc.) to a stranger on the phone. - 16.
-Keep the shrubs around your home trimmed so no one can hide behind them. - 17.
-Use plenty of outdoor lighting around your home at night.
-This is one of the most effective and easiest ways to deter crime. - 18.
-If someone is prowling outside, call the police. - 19.
-Install solid core outer doors in your home and use deadbolt locks on them. - 20.
-Install solid core door in your bedroom and install a deadbolt lock on it. - 21.
+Ask what number they dialed and advise them to try again. - 12.
+Do not reveal to a caller that you are alone. - 13.
+Hang up on obscene callers. - 14.
+Do not reveal personal information (name, age, etc.) to a stranger on the phone. - 15.
+If someone is prowling outside, call the police. - 16.
 If someone enters your bedroom while you are in bed, do not call attention to yourself.
 Memorize a description of the intruder.
-Start with the hair color and style and work your way down to a description of the clothes and shoes. - 22.
-Warn roommates not to give out information on the phone such as who is in, who is out and what time they are expected back. - 23.
-Be cautious in isolated laundry-rooms or other isolated areas. - 24.
+Start with the hair color and style and work your way down to a description of the clothes and shoes. - 17.
+Warn roommates not to give out information on the phone such as who is in, who is out and what time they are expected back. - 18.
+Be cautious in isolated laundry-rooms or other isolated areas. - 19.
 Report unauthorized persons or suspicious behavior to the police immediately.
-At Agnes Scott, call on emergency line 6400. - 25.
-Do not advertise when you are going to be away from home.
-Be sure to have your mail and newspapers stopped or have a neighbor pick them up each day. - 26.
-Consider getting some type of security system or burglar bars for your home. - 27.
-When you are working in your yard keep your doors locked. - 28.
-You may want to consider using a post office box or voice mail phone number on your checks rather than your home phone number. - 29.
-Take security measures seriously for your own protection as well as that of others.
+At Agnes Scott, call on emergency line 6400.
+20. You may want to consider using a post office box or voice mail phone - number on your checks rather than your home phone number.